 CC messages shall be sent over TCP connections established specifically to deliver CC.
 A minimum of one TCP connection shall be established per intercept subject per LEMF to deliver CC associated only with the intercept subject.
 The MF initiates the establishment of TCP connections to the LEMF equipment designated by the LEA.
 Optionally, the MF may use more than one TCP connection per intercept subject per LEMF for the purpose of delivering CC associated with the intercept subject to minimize the effects of congestion or facility failures.
 For example, if more than one TCP connection is used, CC messages may be uniformly distributed across the connections.
-If delays are detected on one TCP connections supported to the LEMF per intercept subject shall be less than or equal to the provisioned maximum number of such connections.
+If delays are detected on one TCP connection, the MF could begin to transmit more messages on the other TCP connections.
+The number of TCP connections supported to the LEMF per intercept subject shall be less than or equal to the provisioned maximum number of such connections.